Student Code of Conduct

 - Consequences will depend on the severity and frequency of the inappropriate behaviour as well as the age and maturity of the student.

 - Be a learning experience for the student involved.
-They should also be taught alternative appropriate behaviour to the situation.
+They should also be taught alternative appropriate behaviour to the situation and should be restorative in nature.

 - Have a positive influence on the learning environment in the classroom and the school.
 Consequences should be directed at the misbehaviour, not at the individual.
 Discipline should not involve retaliation, confrontation, or humiliation.
 All parties involved should feel that inappropriate behaviour has been promptly and justly dealt with.